The Best Hainan Chicken Rice In LA

 That couldn’t be further from the truth.
 Poaching renders the chicken soft and succulent, incredibly juicy and hefty on the fork.
 Instead of plain white rice, it’s typically served with rice that’s been flavored with chicken fat and simmered in stock, creating a rich, oily consistency.
 Then, you can choose your own adventure using three types of sauces: chili, ginger garlic, and a sweet, dark black soy sauce.
 Confused?
 Don’t know where to start?
 Here are the best places serving Hainan chicken rice in Los Angeles.

 We love Steep’s version of the Hainan chicken because it combines big, tender pieces of poultry, well-made sauces, and pretty plating (we’re suckers for handmade ceramics).
-In addition to the rice and chicken, they’ve included some pickled cabbage with a good crunch and a surprising amount of spice.
+In addition to the rice and chicken, the Chinatown spot includes some pickled cabbage with a good crunch and a surprising amount of spice.
 Instead of a fine, paste-like ginger scallion sauce, they’ve opted for one that’s coarsely chopped and thick, with a slaw-like consistency.
-Together, it’s a nourishing dish that should be an instant add to your “I’m feeling under the weather and need something to nurse me back to life” short list.
+Together, it’s a nourishing dish that should be an instant add to your “I’m feeling under the weather and need something to nurse me back to life” shortlist.